The Tax Deduction for Business Mileage

 The TCJA is set to sunset or expire at the end of December 2025 unless Congress takes steps to renew it.
 Should that not happen, it's possible that miscellaneous itemized deductions might return to the tax code in 2026.
 But you're more or less out of luck until that time if you must travel for work purposes and you're not self-employed.

 And you can still claim a deduction for miles driven for purposes of medical care.
-The medical expense deduction survived the TCJA and the rate for these miles is 18 cents in 2018.
+The medical expense deduction survived the TCJA and the rate for these miles is 18 cents in 2018 (20 cents per mile beginning on January 1, 2019).
 But your overall itemized medical expenses must exceed 7.5 percent of your adjusted gross income (AGI) in 2018 and 10 percent of your AGI beginning in 2019.
 And yes, you must itemize to claim these miles, too.

 NOTE: Tax laws change periodically, and you should consult with a tax professional for the most up-to-date advice.
 The information contained in this article is not intended as tax advice and is not a substitute for tax advice.